 Alyssa Rothermel is a Licensed Associate Marriage and Family Therapist who received her Master’s degree in Marriage and Family Therapy from Arizona State University in 2022.
 Alyssa strives to increase awareness of mental health diagnoses and help empower individuals and families through a systemic lens.
-Prior to her time w0rking at Anew Treatment Center, Alyssa’s clinical experience consisted of providing therapy services in an outpatient setting, facilitating individual, group, and family therapy.
-Alyssa specializes in trauma informed therapy, cognitive behavioral therapy, and behavior modification.
+Prior to her time working at Anew Treatment Center, Alyssa’s clinical experience consisted of providing therapy services in an outpatient setting, facilitating individual, group, and family therapy.
+Alyssa specializes in trauma-informed therapy, cognitive behavioral therapy, and behavior modification.
 Alyssa is passionate and committed to helping individuals and families receive quality care within a therapeutic community environment.
-She believes support, connectedness, and honesty are aspects to growth and healing.
-Alyssa encourages individuals and families to share their stories in a safe cohesive environment, to learn from past experiences and create mindful change.
+She believes support, connectedness, and honesty are aspects of growth and healing.
+Alyssa encourages individuals and families to share their stories in a safe cohesive environment, to learn from past experiences, and create mindful change.

 Brittany is an enthusiastic and engaging public speaker who enjoys teaching her community the holistic approaches to health and disease prevention through “food as medicine” and “nutrition as self-care” principles.
 If you nourish your body, you nourish your life.
 Brittany aspires to reform diet culture and cultivate a health-conscious and body-positive environment to embrace our individual authenticity.
 Brittany believes there is no “one size fits all” approach to health and happiness and finds bliss in creatively assisting her clients in becoming the best versions of themselves.
 In her free time, Brittany centers herself with mindful practices such as journaling, yoga, and meditation.